run-llama/llamabot/README.md

 print(f"Found the channel {channel_id} and joined it")
 ```

-`app.client` is the Bolt framework Slack WebClient, so you can do anything a WebClient can do directly from within the framework.
+`app.client` is the Bolt framework's Slack WebClient, so you can do anything a WebClient can do directly from within the framework.
 The final addition here is a very simple message listener:

 ```python
 @app.message()